-So when you upgrade a Windows 8.1 machine to Windows 10 then you won’t get the following screen whenever you reboot the machine.
+So when you upgrade a Windows 8.1 machine to Windows 10, you won’t get the following screen whenever you reboot the machine.
 Windows 10 RollBack Option is missing from the Upgraded Windows 8.1 Machines?

 So Why this option “Choose an Operating System” is missing for “Windows 10 machines” which are upgraded from Windows 8.1?
-I was not sure, why is the behavior different from “Windows 7 to Windows 10” upgrade!
+I was not sure why is the behavior different from the “Windows 7 to Windows 10” upgrade!

 This was the trigger behind my 3rd attempt towards upgrading my Windows 8.1 Precision laptop.
 After the successful upgrade to Windows 10, I’ve noticed that Surjeet was correct in stating there is no option to select Windows Rollback when restarting the PC.